Dollar roars into positive territory for 2018 before Fed meeting

 Investors scrambled to buy dollars ahead of the Federal Reserve’s monetary policy meeting on Wednesday where some expect the central bank to sound more hawkish on interest rates.

-The dollar index measured against a basket of major currencies rose half a percent to as much as 92.268, the highest since Jan.
+The dollar index measured against a basket of major currencies rose half a percent to as much as 92.268 .DXY, the highest since Jan.
 11 and higher than where it started the year.

-Against the euro, which has been knocked by weaker-than-expected economic data and growing doubts about when the European Central Bank will normalise its monetary policy, the dollar gained half a percent.
+Against the euro, which has been knocked by weaker-than-expected economic data and growing doubts about when the European Central Bank will normalize its monetary policy, the dollar gained half a percent.

-The dollar also pushed past key levels against the Australian dollar, Swedish crown, Swiss franc British pound and a clutch of emerging market currencies, where moves were notably large.
+The dollar also pushed past key levels against the Australian dollar AUD=, Swedish crown SEK=, Swiss franc CHF= British pound GBP= and a clutch of emerging market currencies, where moves were notably large.

 “Given the positive sentiment and the lack of liquidity it doesn’t take much for the dollar to move higher,” said Valentin Marinov, Head of G10 FX Strategy at Credit Agricole.
 “On the whole the dollar will continue to take its cue from the fixed income markets.”

-A rise in the U.S. 10-year Treasury yield last week spurred a round of dollar buying, and on Tuesday the yield hovered around 2.9550.
+A rise in the U.S. 10-year Treasury yield last week spurred a round of dollar buying, and on Tuesday the yield hovered around 2.9550 US10TY=RR.

 Marinov noted that price action after the Fed gives its monetary policy decision, and crucial U.S. jobs data to be published on Friday, will be a better gauge of investor appetite for more dollar strength.